KamillaM2004/unit_1-2021/README.md

 Apart for this requirements, the owner is open to any type of game, topic or genre.

 ## Proposed Solution
+I will to design and make a text based game for a client who is interested in gaming.
+The game will be about war and is constructed using the software Python.
+It will take 2 weeks to make and will be evaluated according to the criteria below.

 ## Success Criteria
 1. The game has to be entirely text-based